 - 1. Possessing and consuming alcoholic beverages, and/or illegal drugs/narcotic substances or tobacco products during the YHEC program. - 2.
-Keeping firearms and or ammunition in their housing units/areas. - 3.
-Going to, observing, and/or evaluating an event before actual participation. - 4.
+Going to, observing, and/or evaluating an event before actual participation. - 3.
 Videotaping, taking still photographs, or written, recorded notes with the intent of showing participants (and/or coaches, non-participants, spectators), event layouts.
-See Special Notification in Registration Section of these rules. - 5.
-Communicating, using physical gestures and/or electronic equipment (i.e. walkie talkies, pagers, two-ways, cell phones and cell/camera phones or other messaging/communications equipment) with the intent of assisting individuals participating in events. - 6.
+See Special Notification in Registration Section of these rules. - 4.
+Communicating, using physical gestures and/or electronic equipment (i.e. walkie talkies, pagers, two-ways, cell phones and cell/camera phones or other messaging/communications equipment) with the intent of assisting individuals participating in events. - 5.
 Coaching (or attempted coaching) from spectator area(s).